UCF/BS-mainsite-theme/README.md

 - The Dev branch is automatically deployed to the Copiers Dev environment
 - The Master branch is automatically deployed to the QA environment
 - Deployment to production is done manually via Jenkins using release versions
-- **Be sure to update the style.css with the version on new releases.
-Use Semver**
+- **Be sure to update the style.css with the version on new releases.**